Being the Church, Together

 - Do you believe your church can accomplish more for God’s Kingdom by joining together with another church or by staying where you are currently?

 - Can the people in your congregation clearly articulate your church’s vision for the future?

 - Over the past few years, has your church stalled out or do you see strong growth in a healthy vibrant way?

 - Do you believe God is calling you to make a change, whether it be integrating with another church or not?

 Regardless of your answers to these questions, we want you to find hope in the fact that Jesus has promised to build his church.
 We also want you to know that we want to walk beside you in your journey, whether that means coming together or not.

 We understand that the prospect of joining with another church is not one to be taken lightly.
 If you’re interested in considering some options for your future, we would love to talk.

-Get in touch with Jon Brown, Director Multisite Operations
+Get in touch with Jon Brown, our Director Multisite Operations